 Learners in grades K-4 experience a 50/50 One-Way Immersion Model.
 Upon entrance to grade five, the program shifts to an intensive Mandarin Language & Literacy Block, designed to build upon the K-4 base and further deepen oral speaking, listening, reading, and writing capacity in Mandarin.

-Transportation is available to Mandarin Chinese Immersion students who reside in the Meadow Brook Elementary School attendance area in grades K-4.
-Families not residing in the Meadow Brook attendance area provide transportation for their students to and from school.
-Transportation for in-district students may be provided utilizing regional bus stops for Mandarin Chinese Immersion students in grade five or higher.
+Transportation is available to Mandarin Chinese Immersion students who reside within the FHPS district and may be provided utilizing regional bus stops for Mandarin Chinese Immersion students.
 Questions regarding transportation should be directed to the FHPS Transportation Department.

 Please click here to see the Mandarin Chinese Immersion & Continuing Study Program Update Presentation for information and reflections on our state of the program.